Click to Rate and Give Feedback

 Property Value

 An object that represents the data source from which the data-bound control retrieves its data.
-The default is nullNothingnullptra null reference (Nothing in Visual Basic).
+The default is null.

 The following code example demonstrates how the DataSource property of a data-bound control is used.
 In this example, the GridView control is bound to a DataSet object.
 After the DataSource property is set, the DataBind method is called explicitly.